uw-unsat/exoverifier/README.md

 ```

 The abstract interpreter (and earlier versions of the Linux kernel verifier) fail to recognize this program as safe, as they do not track equality among registers.
-Therefore, when the verifier learns that r1 cannot be 0 after the jump, it does not learn that r0 cannot be 0 either.
-Therefore, the program is rejected due the possibility of
-an unsafe division by zero.
-(In abstract interpretation terminology, this happens because they do not use a relational
+While the verifier learns that r1 cannot be 0 after the jump, it fails
+to learn that r0 cannot be 0 either, even though these registers must hold the same value.
+Therefore, the program is rejected due the possibility of an unsafe division by zero.
+This happens because these verifiers do not use relational domains for tracking
-domain for BPF registers.)
+BPF register values.

 The symbolic execution library verifier, on the other hand, is able to produce a proof for this program because r0 and r1 will be backed by the same SMT variables
 after `r1 = r0`.
 When the solver searches for an assignment to this variable